hassanhshah/Hybrid-Yelp-Recommender-System/README.md

 ## Running the Code

-To execute the hybrid recommendation system, use the following command:
+To execute the hybrid recommender system, use the following command:

 ```console
 spark-submit HybridYelpRecommender.py <folder_path> <test_file_name> <output_file_name>